ReverseSacle/hexo-theme-shoka-derived/README.md

 + Delete `Mermaid` plugin
 + Delete `media` plugin
 + Delete the `fireworks` effect
-+ Remove the subtitle in the title
++ Remove the subtitle content in the title
 + Code correct
++ Remove the blur effect of author img and change the css of author image